CLOSE X

 The John Deere Pavilion in Davenport, IA

-In Davenport, IA, where corn is king, we thought it appropriate to join an included tour to the John Deere Pavilion.
-It makes perfect sense that one of the world’s major manufacturers of farm machinery would be based here in the American heartland.
+In Davenport, IA, where corn is king, we thought it appropriate to join a tour to the John Deere Pavilion.
+It makes perfect sense that one of the world’s major manufacturers of farm machinery is based here in the American heartland.

 National Mississippi River Museum & Aquarium

-The warm, sunny weather that was following us up the river turned chilly for our morning arrival in Dubuque, IA.
+The warm, sunny weather following us upriver on our Mississippi cruise became chilly for our morning arrival in Dubuque, IA.
 We quickly warmed to the city, however, with its revitalized riverfront that features the huge and handsome National Mississippi River Museum & Aquarium – our objective for an ACL-included self-guided tour.

 a demonstration in a museum along the Mississippi